Estimated reading time — 22 minutes

 I opened my mouth to yell, but all that came out was a whimper.
 The breeze stopped and the door creaked once more, slowly closing this time.
 As the door closed, the beam of light that was coming through the gap slowly narrowed, and then disappeared as the door came to rest against the jamb, just short of clicking completely shut.
 As the light disappeared, the red reflection in the creature’s eyes faded from view, and I realized to my horror that I could no longer make out its shape in the darkness!
 I took another step backwards, and the thing growled at me from the shadows; a low, throaty rumble that filled me with dread.
 I heard the clack of nails or claws on the hardwood floor as it took a step towards me, and I finally found my voice, screaming at the top of my lungs as I closed my eyes and covered my head with my arms, turning away from whatever the thing was and trying to cover up, to protect myself.

-As I screamed my lungs out, I heard my parents yelling in alarm from the bedroom down the hall, and scrambling sounds of them and my other relatives trying to get up quickly to come and see what was wrong.
+As I screamed my lungs out, I heard my parents yelling in alarm from the bedroom down the hall, and scrambling sounds of them trying to get up quickly to come and see what was wrong.
 I heard the door open again in the wind, and opened my eyes to see the end of whatever the thing was disappearing outside.
-It was big, at least dog-sized, but apart from a split-second glimpse of dark fur or hair I couldn’t see anything that would tell me for sure what it had been.
+It was big, at least dog-sized, but apart from a split-second glimpse of dark fur or hair, I couldn’t see anything that would tell me for sure what it had been.
 My parents burst into the room, Dad running to grab me and Mom turning on the lights.
 They held me close, asking what was wrong, Dad was saying something about how I must have been sleepwalking and had a nightmare.
 Pete came in as well, and as the family gathered in the lounge, everything seemed much less scary in the light.
 Maybe it had just been my imagination?

 Despite my protests, my parents eventually decided I’d just had a nightmare, and everyone eventually went back to bed.
 Mom stood by my bunk and whispered soothing things to me as I dropped back into slumber.
 I awoke the next morning to sun streaming through the windows, immediately feeling much better in the daylight.
 The events of the previous night seemed far away, like they had been a dream, and I wondered if that’s all that it had been.
 Everyone else seemed to already be up and about; it was just me in the room.
 I got up and got dressed; and headed out into the lounge, where everyone was gathered having breakfast.

-“Good morning honey,” my Mom called to me.
+“Good morning, honey,” my Mom called to me.
 “Did you sleep all right?”
 I replied that I was fine, and set about getting some breakfast.

 The rest of the day (and the next couple of days as well) were fairly uneventful.
 We swam in the lake while our parents read their books, and then Dad came in to throw us around in the water.
 We walked through the woods several times, taking different trails.
-Pete & I ran around like madmen out front of the cabin, playing tag and every other game we could come up with while Mom & Dad relaxed on the front porch.
-The nights though… I had bad dreams, dreams about a dark shape scrabbling around outside.
+Pete and I ran around like madmen out front of the cabin, playing tag and every other game we could come up with while Mom & Dad relaxed on the front porch.
+The nights, though… I had bad dreams, dreams about a dark shape scrabbling around outside.
 I’d wake up and listen hard in the gloom, trying to figure out if the noise was just the trees or something else.

 Saturday came, which would be our last night at the cabin.
 We’d be packing up and leaving in the morning.
 In the afternoon, Pete & I had gone back to the clearing in the woods, playing Star Wars this time – we were taking turns using the torch as a lightsaber.
-We must have played for hours, as I noticed the daylight was just beginning to turn to dusk; the woods growing dimmer as the light fled.
+We must have played for hours, as I noticed the daylight was just beginning to turn to dusk, the woods growing dimmer as the light fled.
 For the life of me, I’ve never been able to explain what came next.
 I wish that we had just walked out of those woods, back to the cabin.
 But we didn’t.

 You see after that first night, I’d been afraid.
 Whatever the thing had been, it had shaken me badly; but I was one of those kids who had to know everything.
 And I had an idea about where I’d find out for sure – deeper into the woods, where I’d heard something that first day.